nathanteverett/portfolio/crypto_stat_arb/README.md

 This project showcases two statistical arbitrage strategies and their combination into a single portfolio.
 These strategies use historical daily price data from Binance, using Binance python API.
 These dynamic signals aim to outperform passive buy-and-hold strategies.
 Both strategies utilize a trend indicator called "Average Directional Index."
 This trend tends to predict when prices are showing momentum or reversal.

 ## Data Processing and Training Data
 This portfolio uses historical daily high, low, and close price data from Binance, using Binance python API.
 The training data is split into a cross-sectional dataset utilizing randomly sampled high-market cap coins.
 A cross-sectional analysis is key to this strategy as different environments tend to show momentum and reversal at opposing times.
+Both data sets span January 2019 - April 2025.

 ## Correlated Basket Pair Reversal
 This strategy utilizes the idea that there is a general beta that drives crypto prices.
-When coins have a high correlation to one-another, they tend to show rever
+When coins have a high correlation to one-another, they tend to be affected by the same beta strongly.
+When coins diverge from one another, then there is an arbitrage opportunity.
+Using a basket of coins, then we can make great stride